Selesti/Dummy-Brief/README.md

 ## Project Delivery

-As there are such high security restrictions on the server, the client requires the package to be zipped up and delivered over to his team for testing.
+As there are such high-security restrictions on the server, the client requires the package to be zipped up and delivered over to his team for testing.

 They have left a note to make sure they exclude the `node_modules` from the zip as they have an enterprise mirror which they’ll use.

-The client understands that your team are not nodejs developers and has suggested if they have any questions about the project they can email `dummyapi@selesti.com` for any clarification.
+The client understands that your team are not NodeJS developers and has suggested if they have any questions about the project they can email `dummyapi@selesti.com` for any clarification.

 ## Example